 A commonly asked question is what height and distance to the oche should a dartboard be?
 The detail below covers the Standard (steel tip) Dartboard or in some quarters called the London Board.
 The set-up can vary for other Regional dartboards i.e. the Yorkshire Dartboard, the Fives Dartboard, and the smaller Manchester Dartboard.
 These dartboards can have either different board height or oche throwing distances.
 With Soft-tip Standard Dartboard the recognised throwing distance is 8' (2.43m) not 7' 9 ¼” (2.37m) as shown below.
 See regional dartboard section.

-The measurement are still shown in metric and non-metric (imperial Feet and Inch’s).
+The measurement is still shown in metric and non-metric (imperial Feet and Inches).
 The modern set-up uses the metric equivalent to the imperial measurements.
 You can download the dartboard setup from this page for both the standard abled body height and the disabled wheelchair height which was agreed by the World Darts Federation in 2012

 This website contains both metric and imperial measurements to set-up the standard ‘clock’ or ‘London’ dartboard.
 Throws of you with a keen eye will know that the 5’8” is in fact 172.72cm not 173cm as illustrated so what should the height be?

-Wheelchair uses should set the board height at 137cm.
+Wheelchair users should set the board height at 137cm.
 More details regarding wheelchair darts and disability darts can be seen below and on a dedicated disability darts page on this website,

 Imperial measurements are still used on most dart barrels and shaft threads 2BA and the older large brass not commonly seen these days 4BA